Dental emergencies are an unfortunate reality of life and need to be addressed right away by an experienced dental professional.

 Loose or Knocked Out Tooth — Any impact to your face that results in a loose tooth or a tooth falling out requires immediate emergency dental attention.
 If your tooth is loose, keep it in its socket to prevent it from coming out by rental biting down to hold it in place.
 If your tooth has been knocked out, find the tooth and only handle it by its crown (the portion of the tooth you see when you smile — not its root), submerge it in milk or put it back in its socket, and get to the dental office right away.

 Soft Tissue Injury — If the soft tissues in your mouth, such as your gums, lips, tongue, or the inside of your cheeks are injured, contact your trusted emergency dentist for instructions.
 This may require an ER visit or may need to be handled by a dental professional.
 In the meantime, apply pressure to the wounded area to slow bleeding.

 Damaged Dental Restoration — Both temporary and permanent dental restorations, such as a filling or crown, can become loose or even fall out.
 If you experience this, reach out to your dentist for further instructions.

 There are a few things you can do to help avoid dental emergencies:

-When playing sports, always wear a mouthguard.
+- When playing sports, always wear a mouthguard.

-Never use your teeth to open packages.
+- Never use your teeth to open packages.

-Avoid chewing hard items like ice, candy, and popcorn kernels.
+- Avoid chewing hard items like ice, candy, and popcorn kernels.